paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 **(d)** The Secretary of Energy shall promulgate final regulations for loan guarantees under title XVII of the Energy Policy Act of 2005 [[42 U.S.C.
 16501](./chapter-149-national-energy-policy-and-programs.md#section-16501) et seq.] within 6 months of February 15, 2007.

 **(e)** Not later than 120 days after February 15, 2007, and annually thereafter, the Secretary of Energy shall transmit to the Committees on Appropriations of the House of Representatives and the Senate a report containing a summary of all activities under title XVII of the Energy Policy Act of 2005 [[42 U.S.C.
-16501](./chapter-149-national-energy-policy-and-programs.md#section-16501) et seq.], beginning in fiscal year 2007, with a listing of responses to loan guarantee solicitations under this subchapter, describing the technologies, amount of loan guarantee sought, and the applicants’ assessment of risk.
+16511](./chapter-149-national-energy-policy-and-programs.md#section-16511) et seq.], beginning in fiscal year 2007, with a listing of responses to loan guarantee solicitations under such title, describing the technologies, amount of loan guarantee sought, and the applicants’ assessment of risk.

 ### Statutory Notes